cmdcolin/cmdcolin.github.io/_posts/2021-12-31-npm-package.md

 - Makes clean build when running `yarn build` or `yarn publish`
 - Pushes to github after publish
-- Uses ts-jest for testing
+- Uses `ts-jest` for testing
 - Uses esm modules

 You also have full control, and understand the decisions we took to get to this point.
 This package does not use any bundling (rollup or webpack or otherwise).
 It just uses `tsc` is used to compile the files to the `dist` folder, and the dist folder is published to `npm`!

 If you need your package to be usable by consumers that don't themselves use bundlers, consider looking into `<script type="module">` for importing ESM modules in the browser, or you can bundle your library using rollup or webpack and output e.g. a UMD bundle

 ## Final product

 See https://github.com/cmdcolin/npm-package-tutorial/

+## Footnote 1

+See my follow up rant https://cmdcolin.github.io/posts/2022-05-27-youmaynotneedabundler

+## Footnote 2

+This is a setup that works for me, but there are many ways to publish a package so take it with a grain of salt!